bufbuild/protobuf-es/MANUAL.md

 }>;
 ```

-Protobuf-ES does not implement RPC itself, but other projects can use this typed schema.
+Protobuf-ES doesn't implement RPC itself, but other projects can use this typed schema.
 See
 [Connect-ES][gh-connect-es] for a project that does.

 ### Reserved names

-Some names that are valid in Protobuf cannot be used in ECMAScript, either because they are reserved keywords, such as
+Some names that are valid in Protobuf can't be used in ECMAScript, either because they are reserved keywords like
-`catch`, or because they would clash with built-in properties, such as `constructor`. [@bufbuild/protoc-gen-es]
+`catch`, or because they would clash with built-in properties like `constructor`. [@bufbuild/protoc-gen-es]
 escapes reserved names by adding the suffix `$`.

 ### Names for nested types